isomerpages/nlb-curiocity/_sample/From Government Hill to Fort Canning Hill.md

 <br>

-<span style="font-weight: 400; font-size: 20px; font-style: normal; color:#eb7044">"We have lately built a small bungalow on Singapore Hill, where though the height is inconsiderable, we find a great difference of climate.
-Nothing can be more interesting and beautiful than the view from this spot.
-I am happy to say the change has had a very beneficial effect on my health, which has been better during the last fortnight than I have known it for two years before.
-The tombs of the Malay Kings are however, close at hand; and I have settled that if it is my fate to die here, I shall take my place amongst them: this will, at any rate, be better than leaving one's bones at Bencoolen..."</span>
+<span style="font-weight: 400; font-size: 20px; font-style: normal; color:#eb7044">"...On the hill overlooking the Settlement, and commanding it and a considerable portion of the anchorage, a small Fort, capable of mounting 8 or 10 pounders together with a barrack for the permanent residence of 30 European artillery, and of temporary accommodation of the rest of the garrison in case of emergency."</span>

 </details>